im-knots/go-api-sdk/README.md

 ## Features

 * Basic setup for a web server using the Gin framework
-* Flexible configuration loading from a YAML file
+* Flexible configuration loading from a YAML file, environment variables, or both.
 * Health check endpoint at /health
 * Prometheus metrics endpoint at /metrics
 * Prometheus middleware for tracking request count and latency with success and error response differentiation